Path-Check/bbs-jxt-sdk.js/README.md

 }
 ```

-And a JSON-LD Payload (We are using EU's Digital COVID Certificate as an example)
+And a JSON-LD Payload (We are using EU's Digital COVID Certificate, version 1.2.0, as an example)

 ```js
 const TEST_PAYLOAD = {